qntm/t-a-i/README.md

 #### A note on precision when using the nanoseconds API

+It is highly recommended to use BigInts when working in nanoseconds.

 JavaScript numbers are IEEE 754 64-bit floats which cannot precisely represent all integers beyond a certain range. [`Number.MAX_SAFE_INTEGER`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) is `9_007_199_254_740_991` which, when interpreted as a nanosecond count, is 104 days, 5 hours, 59 minutes, 59.254_740_991 seconds.
 This means that nanosecond counts for:

 * times before 1969-09-18 18:00:00.745_259_009